mbhall88/bioscripts/python/README.md

   --types TEXT            The feature types to split on.
 Separate types by a
                           space or pass option mutiple times.  [default: gene]

-  --min-igr-len INTEGER   The minimum length of the intergenic regions to
+  --min-len INTEGER       The minimum length of the chunks to output.
+If a
-                          output.  [default: 0]
+                          chunk is shorter than this value, it is joined to a neighbouring chunk.  [default: 1]

-  --max-igr-len FLOAT     The maximum length of the intergenic regions to
+  --max-len INTEGER       The maximum length of the chunks to output.
+Use this
-                          output.
-Set to 0 to disable IGR output.  [default: inf]

-  --no-merge              Don't merge features that overlap.
+                          option with caution.
+If a chunk is greater than this value it is discarded.  [default: inf]

   -v, --verbose           Turns on debug-level logging.
 ```